Ahmet Hadžipašić

-Ahmet Hadžipašić (1 June 1952 – 23 July 2008) was a Bosnian politician who served as the fifth Prime Minister of the Federation of Bosnia and Herzegovina from 14 February 2003 until 30 March 2007).
-He was a member of the Party of Democratic Action (SDA).
-Hadžipašić got his PhD in 1990 at the University of Zenica.
+Ahmet Hadžipašić (1 June 1952 – 23 July 2008) was a Bosnian politician who served as Prime Minister of the Federation of Bosnia and Herzegovina from 2003 to 2007.
+He was a member of the Party of Democratic Action.

+Born in Cazin, Hadžipašić got his PhD in 1990 at the University of Zenica.
 He lived in Zenica, a city known as the metallurgy center of the former SFR Yugoslavia.
+A few weeks before his death, Hadžipašić was elected vice-rector of the University of Zenica.

+Personal life

+Ahmet was married to Branka Hadžipašić from 1974 until his death.
+Together, they had three daughters, Emina, Amra and Selma and, after his death, four grandchildren.

+Death

 Hadžipašić died from a heart attack on 23 July 2008 in his home in Zenica.
-A few weeks before his death, Hadžipašić was elected for vice-rector of the University of Zenica.
-He was married to Branka Hadžipašić from 1974 until his death.
-Together, they had three daughters, Emina, Amra and Selma and, after his death, four grandchildren.

-The Guardian wrote in his orbituary "As a newcomer to full-time politics, Hadžipašić, a chain-smoking "can-do" personality, appeared well-suited to the task of streamlining government finance, privatising state-run enterprises and attracting foreign investment."
+The Guardian wrote in his obituary "As a newcomer to full-time politics, Hadžipašić, a chain-smoking "can-do" personality, appeared well-suited to the task of streamlining government finance, privatising state-run enterprises and attracting foreign investment."